AlxMedia/typecore/functions/kirki/readme.txt

 Included are more than 30 custom control types ranging from simple sliders to complex typography controls with Google-Fonts integration, automatic CSS generation, `postMessage` scripts automatically generated, tooltips and a lot of extras that make developing themes a lot faster for developers and meaningful for users.

-We advise you to familiarize yourself with the Customizer API before you start writing your theme using Kirki.
+We advise you to familiarise yourself with the Customizer API before you start writing your theme using Kirki.
 An excellent handbook for the WordPress Customizer can be found on the [developer.wordpress.org](https://developer.wordpress.org/themes/customize-api/) website.

 You can find detailed documentation on how to use Kirki on [https://aristath.github.io/kirki/](https://aristath.github.io/kirki/)